timmui/MType/README.md

 # MType
 Messaging application that uses morse code as input for wearables such as the Pebble smartwatch and the Intel Edison to write messages that can be sent to a server hosted on Microsoft Azure via a custom REST webservice.
 Devices can then obtain messages sent to their inbox from the server.
 Compatible with: Pebble Smartwatch, Android and Intel Edison.
 Created during Wearhacks Toronto.
+Winner of Best Pebble App at WearHacks TO 2015.

 WearHacks TO Team:
 <ul>